Skip to content

 Huge progress has been made thanks to staff, members of the National Trust Specialist Crafts teams, and conservation specialists.

-“The support we have received from visitors since the flooding in January has meant a great deal to the team at Avebury.
-There are a few repairs and renovations to be completed, but we're delighted to now be able to welcome people back again.
+“The support we have received from visitors since the flooding has meant a great deal to the team at Avebury.
+There are a few repairs and renovations to be completed, but we're excited to welcome visitors back again in the spring.
 There have been people in Avebury Manor since the 16th century and its story is not finished yet.”

 Janet Tomlin, General Manager.